 How discharging elderly patients from hospital works

-Almost as soon as someone goes into hospital, hospital staff, which may include a discharge co-ordinator, will start planning for their release.
+Almost as soon as someone goes into hospital, hospital staff, which may include a discharge co-ordinator, will start planning for a return to their home (home or a care home).
 When doctors decide that the person no longer needs to receive medical treatment in hospital, there should already be a plan in place for their swift and safe discharge.
 A hospital’s aims are that 1) the elderly patient is ready to leave; 2) they will be safe where they are going, and 3) that any further support is put in place.

 The hospital discharge process

-Even across NHS hospitals, each hospital has its own discharge policy.
-Not only that but the process, and discharge plan will be slightly different depending on the patients condition and circumstance.
 The first step is a discharge assessment which will determine whether more care is needed after leaving hospital.
-This is made in collaboration with the patient and, with their permission, their family or carers.
+This is made in collaboration with the patient and, with their family or carers.

 If the patient needs little or no care it is call a ‘minimal discharge’.
 If further care is needed, it is a ‘complex discharge’, and a care plan will be put in place.
 You can find out more about this in our guide to what happens after hospital discharge.